The Elementary Theory of the Frobenius Automorphisms

 In applications, it is convenient to apply this terminology to $\infty$-definable $P = \wedge_{i \in I} P_i$.
 An $\infty$-definable $P(x,u)$ is given, by definition, by a collection $\{P_i(x;u_i): i \in I \}$, $P_i \in \Phi(x;u_i)$. $u$ may be an infinite list, containing all the finite lists $u_i$. .
 We have in mind $P(M) =_{def} \meet_{i \in I} P_i(M)$.
 We simply define: $\dimV (P) = \inf \{ \dimV ( \wedge_{i \in I'} P_i): I' \subset I, I' \hbox{ finite.} \} $.

 When $K \leq L \leq M \models T$, and $a \in L$, we will write $\dimV(a/K) \leq r$ if there exists $P \in \Phi(x;y)$, $\dimV(P) \leq r$, and $ b \in K$, such that $M \models P(a,b)$.

-\<{example} $P(x;y)$ is called {\em $V$-internal} if it is $V$-co-analyzable in $1$ step. \rm In this case, if $b \in M \models T$, there exists an $M$-definable injective map $f: P(x,b) \to V^{eq}$.
+\<{example} Assume $P(x;y)$ is $V$-co-analyzable in $1$ step. \rm In this case,$P(x;y)$ is {\em $V$-internal}, i.e. if $b \in M \models T$, there exists an $M$-definable injective map $f: P(x,b) \to V^{eq}$.
 All such injective maps have the same image, up to an $M$-definable bijection; if $V$ is stably embedded, and the given dimension on $V$ is an invariant of definable bijections, then the $V$-dimension of $P$ equals the dimension of the image of any of these maps $f$. \>{example}

 See \cite{HB} (appendix B) for a general treatment of internality, and associated definable groups.